pyexcel/pyexcel-io/docs/source/extensions.rst

 `YourSingleSheet` makes this simple task complex in order to show case its inner workings.
 Two abstract functions require implementation:

-1. `row_iterator`: should return a row: either content arry or content index as long as `column_iterator` understands
+1. `row_iterator`: should return a row: either content arary or content index as long as `column_iterator` can use it to return the cell value.

-2. `column_iterator`: should return cell values one by one.
+2. `column_iterator`: should iterate cell value from the given row.

 .. literalinclude:: ../../examples/custom_yaml_reader.py
   :language: python